-Now if you’d rather start all digital then you don’t need much beyond a drawing tablet.
+Now if you’d rather start digital that is totally okay and you won’t need much beyond a drawing tablet.
 If your computer already has Photoshop or a similar painting program then you’re all set.

 Choosing your first drawing tablet can be exhausting and it’s a much deeper topic than this guide.
-I’ll be writing my own comparison guides and tablet reviews in the future, but for now let’s keep it simple.
+You can take a peek at our tablet reviews to see what’s out there, but for newbies it’s better to keep things simple.